-The Employment First Advisory Partnership (EFAP) is working on legislation SB21-039 Elimination of Sub-Minimum Wage Employment.
+SB21-039 Elimination of Sub-Minimum Wage Employment, was signed on June 29, 2021.
 The bill phases out sub-minimum wage employment for those employers who hold a 14(c) certificate, moving to a fully integrated employment model.

 We've gathered some resources that may assist your organization with Provider Transformation in moving from sub-minimum wage employment to fully individualized competitive integrated employment.
 DVR will also add more information on Provider Transformation as they are developed.

 - Fact Sheet #39H: Limitations on the Payment of Subminimum Wages under Rehabilitation Act Section 511